-Seed cakes figure prominently in the Unexpected Party that Bilbo hosts for the band of dwarves that come knocking at his door.
-I did a fair amount of research about the cake before I made one.
-I was surprised to find out that the seed involved was caraway!
-Nowadays we associate the caraway seed with rye bread, but in olden days it was standard in a cake, much like a pound cake.
+Good question!
+I did a fair amount of research about the cakes and was surprised to find out that the seed involved was caraway!
+I associate the caraway seed with rye bread, but in olden days it was standard in a cake, much like a pound cake.

 I took a seed cake recipe from Mrs. Beeton’s Book of Household Management, 1861, and updated it for modern times.
-The result was quite interesting.
 Here’s the original recipe:

 Time.—1–1/2 to 2 hours.

 My kids love rye bread with caraway seed, so it was hard to get over that savory association.
 You can certainly make the cake without caraway or substitute poppy seeds, something we might try next time.
 Or as Mrs. Beeton suggests, use raisins instead of seeds.

 But this is a more authentic “seed cake,” similar (I hope) to what the dwarves might have been expecting as they sat in Bilbo’s parlor.

 How do you serve seed cakes?

 In the story, Bilbo isn’t really expecting company.
 In fact, “he found himself scuttling off, too, to the cellar to fill a pint beer-mug, and then to a pantry to fetch two beautiful round seed-cakes which he had baked that afternoon for his after-supper morsel.”

 So, clearly seed cakes go with beer. 😉